 FC København

-(FCK) moved into the newly built Parken Stadium and were an instant success
+(FCK) moved into the newly built Parken Stadium and was an instant success

 side.
 The top flight had been renamed the Danish Superliga with Benny Johansen